 With the Santoku knife, you can easily slice cheese, dice fruits, mince fruit meat, or herbs, and do even more.
 A Santoku knife is a reliable multipurpose tool in any kitchen, whether home or professional.

-What is a Bunka used for?
+What is a Bunka Knife Used For?

-Besides, the Bunka’s flat profile makes it well suited for push-cutting and tap-chopping techniques.
+The Bunka’s flat profile makes it well suited for push-cutting and tap-chopping techniques.
 However, the use of a rock-cutting motion is limited because of the lack of a curve at the blade’s front edge.
 With its pointed tip, the knife has a great ability to do intricate precision works such as scoring vegetables or brunoise cuts.
 The tip also helps to get under the sinew and fat of meat when doing light butchering work.

 If you’re not that familiar to the different types of culinary cuts, here’s a helpful guide for you.